 Expressing your breast milk

-With block feeding, one breast remains full.
 If you feel pain or are uncomfortably full, try expressing the full breast a little for comfort.
-This will help to avoid any problems like blocked ducts or mastitis.
-A blocked duct is more likely if milk is not being removed fully enough.

 How block feeding helps oversupply

-When the breast stays full for 3 to 6 hours, your body releases the opposite to milk making hormones (FIL hormones).
-They tell your body to slow down the milk production.
-Over a week or so doing this can calm down an overactive milk supply.
+When the breast stays full for 3 to 6 hours, your body releases hormones that tell your body to produce less milk.

 Getting support